bitwarden/contributing-docs/docs/architecture/adr/0012-angular-filename-convention.md

   abstract class

 The class names are expected to use the suffix as part of their class name as well.
-I.e. a service implementation will be named `FolderServiceImplementation`, a request model will be named `FolderRequest`.
+I.e. a service implementation will be named `FolderService`, a request model will be named `FolderRequest`.

-Since abstracts are referenced far more frequently than implementations, they use the simplified type while implementations must specify they are implementations e.g `.service` for the abstract vs `.service.implementation` for the implantation.
+In the event a service can't be fully implemented, an abstract class is created with the `Abstraction` suffix.
+This typically happens if the Angular and Node implementations have to differ for one reason or another.
+Traditionally interfaces would be used, but a TypeScript interface cannot be used to wire up dependency injection in JavaScript.

 ### Positive Consequences